FeesWizard

 Compare Fortrade vs Pepperstone

-AvaTrade is an established, multi-regulated CFD and forex broker with fixed spreads and a beginner-friendly app (AvaTradeGO).
+AvaTrade is an established, multi-regulated CFD and forex broker with a wide platform choice and a beginner-friendly app (AvaTradeGO).
 Costs sit in the spread, so watch the quarterly inactivity and annual administration fees if you trade rarely.
 CFD-only — not a share-ownership investing platform.

 AvaTrade